green7ea/blog/README.md

 ## A Linker's Job

-To get an executable, we put many object files together and link the calls to missing functions to the actual functions found in other objects.
-To do this, we have a few options:
+To get an executable, we put many object files together and link the undefined function calls their definitions found in other object files.
+There are two ways to do this:

-1. Link the functions directly together by jumping directly to the function.
+1. Linking the functions directly together by jumping directly to the function.
-2. Have a table that contains our functions and look up where to jump before jumping to the desired function.
+2. Having a table that contains our functions and look up where to jump before jumping to the desired function.

 The first option describes static linking.
 This is more efficient, less flexible